-In March 2013, after the above described review and given that the Company achieved all of the targets for 2012 performance as set forth in the table above, the Compensation Committee awarded annual incentive bonuses related to 2012 performance to Drs.
-Kibarian, Michaels and Hartgring, and Mr. Walker in the amount of \$65,000, \$65,000 and \$110,250, respectively.
-The Compensation Committee has not yet granted annual equity awards under the PPCP for the 2013 performance period, however, as the Compensation Committee does not intend to award any equity in general in 2013 to Drs.
-Kibarian or Michaels, for the reasons mentioned above and discussed in more detail below with respect to Dr. Kibarian, in particular, it does not expect to grant any performance-based awards to such NEOs.
-The amount of cash incentive bonuses earned by our NEOs in connection with performance under the PPCP for the 2012 performance period is set forth in the "Summary Compensation Table" below.
+In February 2014, after the above described review and given the Company's 2013 performance as described above, the Compensation Committee awarded annual incentive bonuses under the PPCP related to 2013 performance to Drs.
+Kibarian, Michaels and Hartgring, and Mr. Walker in the amount of \$85,313, \$70,688, \$84,500 and \$71,663, respectively.
+The Compensation Committee has not yet granted annual equity awards under the PPCP for the 2013 performance period, however, based again on the above described review and the Company results for 2013, in our annual refresh/merit equity award cycle in May 2014, the Compensation Committee expects to grant equity awards under the PPCP for the 2013 performance period to Drs.
+Hartgring and Mr. Walker in the amount of 4,750 restricted stock units each.
+The Compensation Committee does not intend to award any equity in general in 2014 to Drs.
+Kibarian or Michaels, for the reasons mentioned above and discussed in more detail below with respect to Dr. Kibarian, in particular.
+The amount of cash incentive bonuses earned by our NEOs in connection with performance under the PPCP for the 2013 performance period is set forth in the "Summary Compensation Table" below.